jamiebeach/Engineering-Learning-2022/certifications/az-305-Azure-Designing_Microsoft_Azure_Infrastructure_Solutions/Cheatsheet.md

 - [ ] recommend a solution for database scalability
 - [ ] recommend a solution for encrypting data at rest, data in transmission, and data in use
+  - To ensure storage account is envrypted at rest, use Azure Storage Encryption

 ### Design data integration
 - [] recommend a solution for data integration
 - [] recommend a solution for data analysis

 ### Recommend a data storage solution
-- [] recommend a solution for storing relational data
+- [ ] recommend a solution for storing relational data
-- [] recommend a solution for storing semi-structured data
+- [ ] recommend a solution for storing semi-structured data
-- [] recommend a solution for storing non-relational data
+- [ ] recommend a solution for storing non-relational data

 ### Design a data storage solution for non-relational data
-- [] recommend access control solutions to data storage
+- [ ] recommend access control solutions to data storage
   - [Shared Access Signatures](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview)
     - Grant limited access to Azure storage with SAS tokens. ie. Solution that allows access to a resource for a limited amount of time.
-- [] recommend a data storage solution to balance features, performance, and cost
+- [ ] recommend a data storage solution to balance features, performance, and cost
-- [] design a data solution for protection and durability
+- [ ] design a data solution for protection and durability

 ## Design Business Continuity Solutions (10-15%)